WastefulNick/npst-2020/README.md

-# Writeups for NPST 2020 CTF
+# Writeup for NPST 2020 CTF

 ## Preface
 I just want to start of by saying that this is my first ever writeup, and the second CTF I have ever participated in (the first being NPST 2019).
 It being my first writeup means that I don't really have any clue what I'm doing, and I'm just writing whatever comes to mind.
 So please bear this in mind if you do decide to read through.